Sucuri/sucuri-wordpress-plugin/readme.txt

 This version adds an option to refresh the malware scan results on demand, as well as several small bug fixes and improvements.

 == Changelog ==
+= 2.7.1 =
+* Update on the encryption process for the WAF API key due to problems reported on some users.

 = 2.7 =
 * Fixes a lot of readiness warning/errors from PCP.
 * Updates how the plugin stores WAF API key.